Peanut Butter

 Many athletes don't get enough vitamins and minerals because they consume too many processed foods.
 However, Griel et al. (2004) was able to show a huge improvement in vitamin and mineral profiles for those athletes who consumed peanuts or peanut butter.
 Levels of vitamin A, vitamin E, folate, magnesium, zinc, iron, calcium, and dietary fiber were higher in the subjects who consumed peanuts versus those who did NOT eat peanuts.

 Do you need help putting together a proper diet to follow along with your exercise routine?
-Click the image below to contact a PFTA certified personal trainer.
+Click the image below to contact a PFTA Certified Personal Trainer.

 become a personal trainer at pfta schools